TU-Darmstadt-APQ/Laser_Backplane_DVI/README.md

 --------------------
 The fast modulation input consists of a Howland Current Pump complemented by a passive impedance matching network (see related work for details).
 It features:
 - 3 dB gain flatness DC to 100 MHz
-- Usable bandwidth of 25 MHz (90° phase margin)
+- Phase lag below 90° up to 25 MHz
 - Transconductance gain of 1 mA / V
-- Input voltage range ±4.9 V
+- Input voltage range ±4.8 V

-**Note on Laser diode compliance voltage**
+**Note on the compliance voltage**
-The Howland Current Pump configuration requires the operational amplifier to provide twice the voltage at the laser diode anode.
+The compliance voltage of the Howland Current Pump is half of the positive output voltage swing of the operational amplifier.
 The circuit is implemented by a rail-to-rail output operational amplifier (ADA4807) supplied by ±5 V. Hence, the voltage at the laser diode anode is limited to 2.4 V accounting for a small head-room.
 Some additional head-room should be reserved for the (small) rise of the voltage required for the maximal output of the current source (5 mA).
-The maximal laser diode anode voltage might be suffiecient as a compliance voltage for infra-red laser diodes.
-However, it is recommended to use a current driver that sinks the laser diode forward current at the cathode resulting in a low voltage at the anode.
+The maximal laser diode anode voltage is sufficient as a compliance voltage for infra red laser diodes.

 Pin Configuration
 --------------------